top of page

 2. Protect Belongings: Move furniture, electronics, and valuables from the affected area.

 3. Begin the Cleanup Process: Homeowners should begin removing standing water by using buckets, mops, or wet vacuums to limit the spread of water.
-Drying out the area is essential to prevent mold and mildew growth.
+Drying out the area is essential to prevent mold and mildew.

 4. Document the Damage: Take clear photos or videos before cleanup.
 This evidence helps validate your insurance claim.